 - Developing and building positive customer-business relationships

 By completing marketing training, you could be ready to take on positions such as account development representative, business development manager, customer development coordinator, sales development representative, or product marketing associate, coordinator, manager, or specialist.
 You could enjoy a great salary in one of those positions too.
-For example, product development managers typically earn the following:
+For example, product development managers typically earn the following (based on PayScale data):